 The useful thing about modern training theory is that it was put together by scientists using empirical and replicable evidence rather than a hodge-podge of ideas and intellectual artifacts advanced by coaches.
 Because it is rooted in science, training theory is an ever-changing set of principles and concepts that evolve as better scientific testing is done.
 The primary literature has been very beneficial to middle-distance coaches over the past ten years especially.
-Scientists working in sophisticated, modern laboratories have provided coaches with contemporary research findings such as rest issues, recovery protocol, economy efficiency and muscular actions such as stretching guidelines to apply to their athletes.
+Scientists working in sophisticated, modern laboratories have provided coaches with contemporary research findings such as rest issues, recovery protocol, economy efficiency and muscular actions such as stretching guidelines to help with structuring a workout, and which they can apply to their athletes.
 This information is just reaching the secondary literature and there are many questions from middle-distance coaches as to what they have recently heard.
 Much of this new information is directly applicable to setting up a modern practice session for the athlete in such a way as to not only attain more work, but also to aid in regeneration issues as the athlete recovers.

 Physiologists recommend a preferred order in the units that an athlete does in a practice session.
 Generally speaking, the more technical or skilful the activity, the earlier in the practice session it should be done.
 Conversely, the more endurance related the practice unit, then the later in the practice session it should be done.
 A classic example in middle-distance training is the concept of maximum speed work sessions, and by this do we mean “strides” at the end of practice?
 Maximum speed work is always done with work of 60 meters or less on the fly.
 It is also characterized by at least three minutes of recovery between bouts of work in order to ensure full recovery of the alactic anaerobic energy system.
 Having a middle-distance runner do 8 x 40 meters on the fly, with three minutes rest between is a very technical workout.
 The athlete should be as fresh as possible and this should be done as the first unit following a dynamic and thorough warm-up routine.
 The force production necessary to attain maximum speed is more then four times the force needed to maintain VO2 max pace.
 This is a great dynamic strength unit as well as a unit to promote more efficient neuro-muscular technique.
 Flying 40 meters make you faster!
 Strides at the end of middle-distance practice are a different story.
 Strides are usually done in distance of 50-100 meters and usually done on football fields or on track straight-aways.
 A short jog or walk back is the popular rest technique.
 Doing strides at the end of practice moves the focus from a technical unit to an endurance unit.
 Why?
 When an athlete is fatigued their stride length decreases and stride rate diminishes.
 Both of these factors must be at optimal levels to improve maximum speed.
 In addition, strides done as described are too far in distance.
 Running fast for more than 60 meters places a greater emphasis on the lactic energy system and leads to acidosis which mot only deteriorates performance, but influences recovery.
 This information does not mean you should give up strides at the end of a practice session.
 What it does say, is use strides to enhance the anaerobic speed endurance, but not as a tool for maximum speed development.